bkg68w/URS_PORTAL/templates/collaboration.md

 # Collaborate With Us

-URS welcomes researchers, engineers, and institutions committed to responsible innovation.
+URS welcomes researchers, engineers and institutions committed to responsible innovation.

 <!-- 👇 Paste the snippet here 👇 -->

-##  Collaboration Materials
+##  The Paperwork

-Ready to collaborate with URS?
-Start by reviewing our official documents:
+Ready to start?
+Begin by reviewing and submitting our official documents:

 - [ Collaboration Agreement](/assets/URS_Collaboration_Agreement.pdf)
 - [ Mutual NDA ](/assets/URS_NDA_FORM.pdf)